-Dylan, who finished seventh at the 2016 Rio Olympics, badly damaged multiple ligaments in his knee, two years later and underwent surgery followed by a12-month period of rehab in the lead up to Tokyo.
+Dylan, who finished seventh at the 2016 Rio Olympics, badly damaged multiple ligaments in his knee two years later and underwent surgery followed by a 12-month period of rehab in the lead up to Tokyo.

 He quickly adopted a mature approach to the challenge and reset his thought process to becoming a “world-class re-habber.”